Royal Engineers: Corps Band

 The Band of the Corps of the Royal Engineers is the official military band of the RE.
 The RE Symphony Orchestra was founded in 1880.
 It was recognised by Queen Victoria seven years later, with her command that they perform at Buckingham Palace for a banquet on the occasion of her Diamond Jubilee.
 In 1916–1917, the band toured France and Belgium, giving over one hundred and fifty concerts in a journey of 1800 miles.
 The band continued its tour of Europe following the cessation of hostilities.
-In 1936, the band performed at the funeral of George V and played the following year for the Coronation of George VI in 1937.
-The band appeared at the Coronation of Queen Elizabeth II in 1953, and has since been called on to play at state occasions, military tattoos and military parades.
+In 1936, the band performed at the funeral of George V and played the following year for the coronation of George VI in 1937.
+The band appeared at the coronation of Elizabeth II in 1953, and has since been called on to play at state occasions, military tattoos and military parades.
 It has notably performed during the opening ceremonies of the Channel Tunnel and the Queen Elizabeth II Bridge.